kubedb/docs/docs/guides/oracle/configuration/using-config-file.md

 Here,

-- `spec.configuration.inline` holds one or more configuration files directly in the `Oracle` CR.
-Inline file names can be any valid key name and are processed in lexicographical order.
+- `spec.configuration.inline` holds the configuration directly in the `Oracle` CR.
+It must contain exactly one entry named `oracle.cnf`.

 ## Combining Secret and Inline Configuration